 We missed out on seeing seven other rivers.

 Ocho Rios—which means “eight rivers”— begins conveniently at the end of the resort’s driveway.
 On our second day there, we ventured into “downtown” and almost walked past it.
 Fortunately, we were immediately set upon by locals wanting to braid “the pretty lady’s” hair.
 (Lady?
 Boy, were they off.)
 They didn’t bother to ask me for apparently obvious reasons.
 On what passed for the main street, we were also offered “smoke” and hash (apparently the local Jamaicans are big fans of corned beef and potatoes).

 The city of Ocho Rios runs along parallel to the water, but higher up in the hills.
 Happily, the beach area pretty much belonged to the resort.
 At the south end of the city, there is an old Bauxite mine.
 Actually the mine is 7 miles up in the mountains and the longest conveyor belt in the world brings Bauxite down to the shore where it is exported all over the world for the manufacture of Aluminum.
 Strangely, the bauxite mine is also where the cruise ships docked.
 So we were glad we flew.

 The weather in Jamaica—even in the dead of summer—was ideal.
 So just out of curiosity, I checked to see if there were any ad agencies on this Bali High.
 In fact, there were twelve.
 Unfortunately, the only account I would want to work on (mmm, Red Stripe beer) is handled by an agency in the States.

-After a few tour experiences, we decided to just stay at the resort and bulk up for winter.
+After a few tour experiences, we decided to just stay at the resort, take advantage of all the free food, and bulk up for winter.
 All-in-all, we had a really nice time.
-The people are very nice and spoke better English than we did.
+The people are very nice and often spoke better English than we did (of course, they weren’t on their third margarita).
 Next time though, I think we’ll try one of the arid islands like Barbados, or Aruba.